 Thank you to Penny in Green Lake for the plug on Wisconsin Public Radio’s Larry Meiller Show, and again to Darren who gave us a vote of confidence heading into the weekend (listen to that part at about 28:00 minutes in).

 Finally, thank you to the awesome couple who showed up to our Saturday talk wearing Milespaddled.com t-shirts!
 You completely took us by surprise and we were even more flattered that you wanted us to sign them!
-Sorry we didn’t get your name amongst the chaos (I meant to give you some koozies – email me).
+Sorry we didn’t get your name amongst the chaos (I meant to give you some koozies – please contact us).
 Seriously, you made our weekend.

 Oh, and Timothy, thank you for kicking ass on the book, the site and just being friends.